20 Cigarettes (song)

 "20 Cigarettes" is a song by American country music singer Morgan Wallen, originally released on May 16, 2025 from his fourth studio album I'm the Problem.
 Written by Blake Pendergrass, Chase McGill, Josh Miller, and Chris LaCorte, and produced by Joey Moi, the track was serviced to country radio as the album's sixth single on October 20, 2025.

-Composition
+Composition and lyrics

 The song uses an electric guitar and opens with a sparser instrumental.
 A bass line and percussion are introduced during the second verse, before the bass is featured in an instrumental break in the bridge.
 The story begins with the protagonist possessing 20 cigarettes and hanging out at a bar in Demonbreun, an area of Nashville, Tennessee, on a summer evening.
 He catches the attention of a woman, who leaves her friends to meet him.
 They start talking, smoking, drinking and flirting with each other.
 They leave Demonbreun in the night, driving out of the city in his truck and singing "Take Me Home, Country Roads" by John Denver.
 They have sex in the truck bed and share their last cigarette, before the woman later disappears.